mendersoftware/mender-docs/09.Add-ons/01.Remote-Terminal/30.Mender-connect-configuration-file/50.Mender-connect-configuration-options/docs.md

 ##### StopExpired

 Determines whether stopped sessions will be automatically expired and removed.
-If set to `false` mender-shell will not touch the sessions.
+If set to `false` mender-connect will not touch the sessions.
 The value of `true` enables session expiration handling.